What Is Rat Bite Fever? Symptoms, Causes, Diagnosis & Treatment

 These symptoms can vary in severity and may require medical attention to prevent complications.
 It is important to seek prompt medical care if you suspect you have been exposed to rat-bite fever to receive appropriate treatment and prevent further health issues.

-Causes of Rat-Bite Fever
+What Causes Rat-Bite Fever?

 Rat-bite fever is typically caused by bacteria found in the mouths and noses of rodents, particularly rats.
 These bacteria can be transmitted to humans through bites or scratches from infected rodents or through contact with their urine or droppings.
 Additionally, handling rodents or being in areas infested with rodents can also lead to the transmission of rat-bite fever.